OpenVisualCloud/Intel-Tiber-Broadcast-Suite/docs/build.md

 ### 1.1 BIOS settings
 > **Note:** It is recommended to properly setup BIOS settings before proceeding.
 Depending on manufacturer, labels may vary.
 Please consult an instruction manual or ask a platform vendor for detailed steps.

-Following technologies must be enabled for Intel® Media Transport Library (MTL) to function properly:
+Following technologies must be enabled for Media Transport Library (MTL) to function properly:
 - [Intel® Virtualization for Directed I/O (VT-d)](https://en.wikipedia.org/wiki/X86_virtualization#Intel_virtualization_(VT-x))
 - [Single-root input/output virtualization (SR-IOV)](https://en.wikipedia.org/wiki/Single-root_input/output_virtualization)
 - Bifurcation on PCI-E lanes of Intel® E810 Series Ethernet Adapter card may be required in some cases <!--TODO: Document which cases require bifurcation-->